Listen to History!

 did a tribute to him on the air.
 Richard Starr has found a recording of that

 show, and sent it to us.
-Here's an excerpt:
+Here's

 Shepherd passed away on October 16, 1999, in Florida.
 A memorial page where you can learn more about him and contribute your own memories and stories, is here.
 Also check out the book about his life and career, Excelsior, You Fathead! by Eugene B. Bergmann